 Fig. 8.
-Damage that occurs in Piers during a seismic event.
+Damage that occurs in piers during a seismic event.

 In the new Italian Technical Standard (NTC 2018), the spandrels are considered as 90 ° rotated piers.
-However, owing to the anisotropy of the material, the behaviour between piers and spandrels will be different and according to whether the direction of the applied forces is orthogonal (piers) or parallel (spandrels) to the laying of mortar bedding joints.
+However, due to the anisotropy of the material, the behaviour between the piers and the spandrels will be different, depending on whether the direction of the applied forces is orthogonal (piers) or parallel (spandrels) to the layout of the mortar bedding joints.

-The Italian NTC 2018 assigns a resistance to damage to the spandrels only in the presence of tensile-strength elements capable of generating a compressive stress.
-The bending strength of these structural elements will be related to the formation of diagonal strut mechanism that guarantees the coupling with the piers.
-However, even in the absence of additional elements, the masonry has a considerable resistance to bending stress due to the friction force between the blocks, especially for spandrels characterized by small dimensions.
+The Italian NTC 2018 assigns a resistance to damage value for the spandrels only in the presence of tensile-strength elements capable of generating a compressive stress.
+The bending strength of these structural elements tends to be related to the formation of the diagonal strut mechanism that guarantees the coupling with the piers.
+However, even in the absence of additional elements, the masonry will tend to have a considerable resistance to bending stress due to the friction force between the blocks, especially with spandrels characterised by small dimensions.

-In order to obtain moderate values of the axial load acting on the spandrels and related buckling strength, equation 8 was employed, modifying the formulation used for the piers (Equation 7):
+To obtain moderate values of the axial load acting on the spandrels and the related buckling strength, Eq.
+8 was employed following modification of the formulation used for the piers (Eq.
+7):

 (7)